As it’s that dreadful time of year again, I have dusted off this letter to Father Christmas. Bah humbug!

 Most of all though, I hate Christmas songs.
 There is simply no escape from the mind-numbing, all-pervading crappiness emanating, it seems, from every single loud speaker in the world.
 Every time I hear ‘Rudolph the Red-Nosed Bloody Reindeer’, I want to rip his antlers off and stab myself with them.

-Do you know what I got for Christmas, Santa?
-I got credit card debts, that’s what.
+And after putting up with all of that, do you know what I get for Christmas, Santa?
+I get debts, that’s what.